shettyraks/synapse-to-databricks-migration/LOCAL_TESTING.md

 # Local Testing Guide

-This guide explains how to test Flyway and Databricks configurations locally before deploying to production environments.
+This guide explains how to test SQL migrations and Databricks configurations locally before deploying to production environments.

 ## Prerequisites